h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

 Time series forecasting is one of the most common and important tasks in business analytics.
 The goal of time series forecasting is to predict the future values of that series using historical data.
 Time series forecasting uses models to predict future values based on previously observed values, also known as extrapolation.

 Driverless AI has its own recipes for time series forecasting that combines advanced time series analysis and H2O’s own Kaggle Grand Masters’ time series recipes.
-In this tutorial, we will walk through creating a time series experiment and compare the results to a pre-loaded time series experiment based on the same dataset, just higher experiment settings.
+In this self-paced course, we will walk through creating a time series experiment and compare the results to a pre-loaded time series experiment based on the same dataset, just higher experiment settings.

-**Note:** We recommend that you go over the entire tutorial first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.
+**Note:** We recommend that you go over the entire self-paced course first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.

 ## Prerequisites

-You will need the following to be able to do this tutorial:
+You will need the following to be able to do this self-paced course:

 - Basic knowledge of Machine Learning and Statistics
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
+- Basic knowledge of Driverless AI or completion of [Automatic Machine Learning Introduction with Drivereless AI](https://training.h2o.ai/products/self-paced-course-1a-automatic-machine-learning-introduction-with-driverless-ai)
 - A **Two-Hour Test Drive session** : Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
     - Need a **Two-Hour Test Drive** session?
-Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
+Follow the instructions on [this quick self-paced course](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.

 **Note:  Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**